Gebel Ramlah: Physical anthropology

 Joel D. Irish has done extensive physical anthropological analysis on the human remains of Gebel Ramlah.
-His research at Gebel Ramlah includes craniometry and dental morphology.
+His research conducted at Gebel Ramlah includes both analysis of craniometry and dental morphology.
 Poor preservation can sometimes limit skeletal analyses, but the quantity of burials still allows extensive physical research.
-Gebel Ramlah inhabitants, located in between upper Egypt to their north and Nubia to their south, show physical traits characteristic of both of these populations.
-In general, morphological study indicates that Gebel Ramlah populations were the product of sub-Saharan and North African mixtures.
-And despite cultural variations, particularly variations in burial practices between cemeteries, physical assessments indicate that differing populations within Gebel Ramlah likely had the same origins and genetic basis.
+The inhabitants of Gebel Ramlah, located in between upper Egypt to their north and Nubia to their south, naturally show physical traits characteristic of both of these populations.
+In general, morphological study indicates that Gebel Ramlah populations were the product of sub-Saharan and North African admixture.
+Moreover, despite cultural variations, particularly variations in burial practices between cemeteries, physical assessments indicate that differing populations within Gebel Ramlah likely had the same origins and genetic basis.

 Dental and cranial morphological studies consistently cluster Gebel Ramlah individuals as being most similar to Lower Nubians, however Upper Egyptian comparisons fall closely behind and there are similarities and differences with both of these populations.
-Gebel Ramlah individuals were also considerably taller than Egyptian populations known to have come before and after.
-Again, this suggests a primary genetic input from Nubian populations.
+Furthermore, Gebel Ramlah individuals were also considerably taller than Egyptian populations, suggesting a primary genetic input from Nubian populations.

-However, these trends and averages do not fully reflect the physical anthropology of Gebel Ramlah.
-Individuals were not homogeneous.
-Some displayed more sub-Saharan traits, some showed more northern African traits, and others showed different combinations of these and other features.
+However, these trends and averages do not fully reflect the physical anthropology of Gebel Ramlah inhabitants.
+Individuals were not homogeneous, with some displaying more sub-Saharan physical traits, others more northern African traits, and with many even showing a different combinations of these features.
 This is potentially rooted in the trans-humanist pastoralist lifestyle used by many inhabitants of Gebel Ramlah, meaning groups were not isolated from distant populations.
-Additionally, located near the Nile, Gebel Ramlah was essentially a cultural crossroads for groups north and south.
+Additionally, located near the Nile, Gebel Ramlah was essentially a cultural crossroads for groups both north and south of the Sahara.
 This likely allowed for a regular gene flow of northern and southern genetic groups.

+The overall craniometric and other morphological indicators at the Gebel-Ramlah site, show these inhabitants were intermediate between Europeans and sub-Saharan Africans.

 Irish also found that Gebel Ramlah inhabitants seemed to have exceptionally good health, superior to Egyptians who came after.
 Other than their superior height, there was also a lack of detectable skeletal disease (as well as trauma).
 In his studies of cemeteries E-01-2, E-03-1 and E-03-2, he found that all 17 subadults showed no sign of disease, and only four of 50 adults had detectable diseases or disorders.